CivML-PolyMtl/cutagi-doc/examples/cnn/batch-norm-mnist.md

 ```

-?>Notice that this modules are described [here](modules/modules.md) and the source code is in the *python_examples* directory, in case you have the modules in another directory you must change this paths.
+?>Notice that these modules are described [here](modules/modules.md) and the source code is in the *python_examples* directory, in case you have the modules in another directory you must change this paths.

 ## 2. Prepare the data